trouseredApe/metrics-agent/README.md

 # MetricsAgent
-This project shows an example of a metric-gathering extension for a web application based on these [requirements](https://contrast-security-oss.github.io/join-the-team/challenges.html#java-instrumentation-engineer-project).
-The “extension” is loosely coupled with the app to gathers metrics on requests and responses served by the web application.
+This project shows an example of a metric gathering extension for a web application based on these [requirements](https://contrast-security-oss.github.io/join-the-team/challenges.html#java-instrumentation-engineer-project).
+The “extension” is loosely coupled with the app to gathers metrics on requests and responses handled by the web application.

+In the code you'll see the following two projects:

+`meme-app`, a sample web application that serves memes.

+`metrics-collection-agent`, an aspectJ based project that is an external dependency to the `meme-app`.
+The agent collects metrics on the web application's request and response by weaving aspects during compile time.

 ## Getting Started